Machine100/CatCollector/README.md

 Attract them all with various toys and foods.

+A web implementation of the Neko Astume game.

 A serverless backend handles all game logic.
 The front end is a minimal web page.

 The AWS StepFunctions service controls application flow.